• Skip to primary navigation

 Tip: Make sure to wash your hands, knife, and cutting board thoroughly (and immediately) after handling any hot pepper.
 Otherwise, you risk burning your hands (or worse, your eyes).
 Some people prefer to wear gloves for extra protection (especially with spicier peppers, like habaneros), though I rarely do.

-Not sure of the best way to crack open that watermelon?
+PRO TIP: Need help cracking open that melon?
 Learn How to Cut a Watermelon into cubes, sticks, balls and more with my easy step-by-step tips!

-Photo collage showing soup in blender, before and after blending.
+A photo collage showing the cold soup before and after blending the ingredients.

 Variations

-This homemade gazpacho recipe is super flexible ... you can pretty much add whatever's freshest at the farmers market (or in your garden) that day.
-Just keep in mind that you want to create a balance between milder ingredients (like tomatoes and watermelon) with zestier ingredients (like onions, garlic, and spices) for the most flavorful soup.
+This yummy Watermelon Soup recipe is super flexible.
+Use whatever's freshest at the farmers market (or in your garden) that day, but keep in mind that the most flavorful soup will have a balance between milder ingredients (like tomatoes and watermelon) with zestier ingredients (like onions, garlic, and spices).
+Try one of these variations once you've mastered the basic recipe:

 • Skip the tomatoes - Leave out the tomatoes and replace them with more watermelon for a fruitier soup.

-• Add more Fruit - Including more fruit, such as melons, strawberries, grapes, peaches, or even pineapple, will also enhance the soup's sweet side.
+• Add Other Fruits - Including different fruits (such as melons, strawberries, grapes, peaches, or even pineapple) will also enhance the soup's sweet side.

 • Experiment with Different Herbs - I love using fresh basil in this recipe, but you have lots of flexibility here.
 Watermelon and mint are another classic combo.
 You could also use cilantro or flat-leaf parsley, or add a mix of fresh herbs.